Erfanabi/survey-front-helium/README.md

-# Hotel Messaging System
+# Helium Park Customer Survey System

-This project is a messaging system for hotels developed using Next.js and modern React libraries.
-It provides a user-friendly form interface for submitting various hotel service requests.
+This project is a customer feedback survey system for Helium Park, built with Next.js and modern React libraries.
+It provides a dynamic, multi-step survey form for collecting customer satisfaction data.

 ## Key Features

-- Hotel information and contact details registration form
-- Selection and description of required items (pillows, mattresses, sheets, etc.)
-- Support for Gulf region country phone numbers
+- Dynamic fetching of survey questions from the backend
+- Supports rating (1-10), boolean (yes/no), and text questions
+- Multi-step form with progress and navigation
 - Form validation using Formik and Yup
-- Modern and responsive UI using HeroUI and Tailwind CSS
+- Responsive and modern UI with HeroUI and Tailwind CSS
-- WhatsApp integration for message delivery
+- Displays a thank you message after successful submission
+- Prevents duplicate participation with a dedicated UI

 ## Technologies Used